Outek/WindowsServerBootISO/README.md

 # Windows
 Build a specialized Windows Server Boot ISO with a modified autounattended.xml on the fly in 80 seconds(may depend on your environment).
+In this example the chosen Version is "Windows Server 2016 SERVERDATACENTER"

 # Windows Unattended Installation Windows Server 2016